sonic-net/DASH/documentation/private-link-service/private-link-service.md

 | SAI_DASH_TUNNEL_ENTRY_ATTR_VNI | sai_uint32_t | VNI used in the encap.
 Optional.
 If not specified, the VNI from tunnel will be used. |
 | SAI_DASH_TUNNEL_NEXT_HOP_ENTRY_ATTR_DIP | sai_ip_address_t | Destination IP of the next hop. |

-When multiple DIPs are required, the tunnel table and tunnel member will be used to specify the tunnel with multiple next hop information:
+When multiple destination IPs are required as ECMP group, the tunnel table and tunnel member will be used to specify the tunnel with multiple next hop information:

 - A new tunnel table needs to be added with the following attributes: